What to Do in Paris on 14 July – France National Day

 The Défilé is a very popular event, so if you want to watch it live, try to arrive around 8 a.m. to find a good spot.

-Watch the replay of the Défilé (2023)
+Watch the replay of the Défilé (2024)

 3. Concert – Eiffel Tower Fireworks

-The most popular place to see the Eiffel Tower Fireworks is on Champ de Mars, at the foot of the Eiffel Tower.
-Needless to say, it is also the most crowded, and getting a free spot of grass is pretty tough.
-Some people arrive at Champ de Mars for a picnic a couple of hours before the start of the concert, and they stay there until the fireworks.
+The most popular place to watch the Eiffel Tower Fireworks is on Champ de Mars.
+Needless to say, it is also the most crowded, and finding a free spot of grass is quite challenging.
+Here are some other great places to watch the Eiffel Tower fireworks on 14 July.

 Watch the replay of the Bastille Day fireworks (2023)

-TIP: rent a private boat for partying and sailing along the Seine River (skipper mandatory)
+TIP: rent a private boat for partying and sailing along the Seine River (skipper mandatory).

 On the 14th of July, you will also have the opportunity to enjoy the Grandes Eaux Musicales – the special show in the Versailles Gardens, with music and all the fountains of Versailles running – and the Grandes Eaux Nocturnes, the spectacular night fountains show and fireworks in Versailles.
 Here’s how to plan the perfect day trip to Versailles from Paris.